jegoshjohn/chat-ai-streaming/README.md

 # ChatDPT

-A hello world app for prompt engineering that lets users have conversations with an AI persona of Deepak Chopra.
-Built with Next.js frontend and Python FastAPI backend for streaming chat completions.
+A prompt engineering hello world project demonstrating how to build a conversational AI with a custom persona.
+This example builds a custom persona that embodies Deepak Chopra's signature woo-woo "spiritual wisdom".

-## Features
+## Key Features

-- Real-time streaming chat interface
+- Real-time streaming chat completions with OpenAI API
-- AI persona of Deepak Chopra with spiritual wisdom responses
-- Markdown rendering for formatted responses
-- File attachment support
-- Responsive design with modern UI
+- Custom persona implementation through prompt engineering

 ## Tech Stack